 The AIMS Center offers a range of services that support the development and implementation of Collaborative Care, an evidence-based integrated care model that brings high-quality mental health care to familiar settings.
 We cultivate local, national and international collaborations and partnerships that bring innovative ideas to scale.
 Although we are selective in the projects we take on, we welcome your inquiries.
-Please contact us to learn more.

 Implementation Support, Training and Workforce Development

-Our research program has three areas of emphasis: 1) Intervention development and effectiveness research, including multi-site effectiveness studies and pilot testing of integrated mental health care programs, 2) Implementation and dissemination research, including supply-side, demand-side, and organizational factors influencing the implementation of evidence-based programs, practice change, and dissemination and implementation strategies, and 3) Program evaluation, including evaluating the success of Collaborative Care in diverse 'real world' settings.
+Our research program has three areas of emphasis: 1) Intervention development and effectiveness research, including multi-site effectiveness studies and pilot testing of integrated mental health care programs, 2) Implementation and dissemination research, including supply-side, demand-side, and organizational factors influencing the implementation of evidence-based programs, practice change, and dissemination and implementation strategies, and 3) Program evaluation, including evaluating the success of collaborative care in diverse 'real world' settings.
 Please look at our research projects to get a feel for the type of collaborations we're interested in.

 Contact email@example.com.
 In your message, please include:

 - Information about your intended goals and current model of care delivery